Who Wants a Subluxation-Free World?

 The way I learned it, subluxations are merely the gorgeous, creative and resourceful way our bodies use in an attempt to accommodate physical, chemical or emotional stress.
 In the same way cancer is a gorgeous, creative and resourceful way our bodies express in an attempt to accommodate physical, chemical or emotional stress.
 Or any other named disease or condition.
-Our bodies are merely trying to cope with our environment.
+Our bodies are merely trying to adapt to our environment.
 Why would you want to be anti-coping?
 Or anti-adapting?

 If subluxations are your boogieman, you might want to be “for” the reduction of physical, chemical and emotional stresses—something far more messy, complicated and difficult to achieve.
 Especially if your only hammer is spine thrusting.

 Treating Subluxations is the Practice of Medicine

 Naturally, this observation roils the aforementioned idealistic chiropractor.
 Because many chiropractors who have made subluxations the enemy are often anti-medicine.
 “You’re not going to vaccinate your children are you?
 Heavens!”
 (Shame.)
 “You’re not going to take one of those “stomach-bleeding-kidney-killing-liver-destroying-over-the-counter pain relievers are you!”
 (Guilt.)

 The list goes on.
 And it may not be so overt.
 It could be simply a raised eyebrow.
-Remember, these potentially unhealthy patient behaviors are merely symptoms—symptoms resulting from what patients believe.
+Remember, these potentially unhealthy patient behaviors are merely symptoms—symptoms resulting from what the patient believes.